8 Ways Your Genes Influence Your Drinking Habits

 Gout is a painful inflammation of joints, usually in the feet.
 Typically, aggravated by high levels of uric acid in the blood, people experiencing gout are advised to follow a low-purine diet (red meat and certain seafood) and avoid alcohol.
 Dietary changes don’t always reduce uric acid levels in blood, and medication is required.
 Research published in 2017 in the British Journal of Nutrition implies a genetic link between alcohol intake, gender and uric acid levels in African Americans.
 Women’s levels of uric acid were associated with alcohol intake.
 If your family notices gout flare-ups after drinking alcohol, there’s a chance this could affect you as well.

 Is alcoholism inherited?
 According to Dr. Messing, the answer is yes.
 “We now think 40-60 percent of risk is genetic, based on twin and family studies,” he says.
 One comprehensive review article in the journal Alcohol and Alcoholism agrees that there’s substantial evidence for a genetic component to alcoholism, but a specific portion of the gene predicting alcoholism has yet to be identified.
 While research is emerging, we may soon see a test that could identify people who are at higher or lower risk for alcoholism, according to addiction researcher Alexander B. Niculescu III, MD, associate professor of psychiatry and medical neuroscience at the Indiana University School of Medicine.
+If you’re trying to stay sober, keep these recovery quotes handy to keep your motivation up.

 Research on addiction and genetics published in 2018 in Psychiatric Genetics suggests that both can play a role in chronic stress and mental health disorders.
 In other words, a genetic risk for alcoholism can also make you prone to depression, anxiety, and other negative mood states, says Dr. Messing.
 He notes that people with gene variations that make them prone to addiction may be more likely to respond to medically-assisted treatment, versus behavior change alone.
 Here’s how to tell if what you’re feeling is depression or just a fleeting case of the blues.